elclanrs/jq-idealforms-old/README.md

 </form>
 ```

+The `name` attribute will be used in the plugin's options to add filters to each input.
+This provides a lot of flexibility and the possibility to create custom errors, and tweak the filter's values.

 Alternatively, for very simple forms, you can do it "the easy way" and just add the filters as classes.
 ```html
 <div><label>Username:</label><input name="username" type="text" /></div>